MAKE YOUR OWN CYCLING GAME

 Please be original!
 There are already too many games called "Tour de France" or "`L'Échappée Whatsoever".
 Check our alphabetic list to know what is already taken (and keep in mind that this is just a list of the games in this website.
 As I said above, there are many other cycling games).

 The rules of the game are probably the most important part.
 I do not doubt that you know what you want, and that you have a fantastic idea for the rules of your game.
 Anyway, just in case, here is my advice: read as many games' rules as you can.
 It might be good to get some ideas, or to see whether your ideas are really original.
 Here ("Cycling Board Games, the text") is an essay I wrote some years ago about cycling games rules.
-Although I have not updated it in the last few years (expect a new version sometime in the next decade) it's probably the best compendium of cycling games' rules you will be able to find.
+Although I have not updated it in years (adt therefore it does not include recent innovations) it's probably the best compendium of cycling games' rules you will be able to find.
+Instead of updating the old text, a few years later I wrote another -unfinished- text with more advanced ideas ("New Directions in Cycling Board Games") that you also might want to check..
 Other good sources for games' rules are Boardgamegeek or François Haffner's JeuxSoc.
 By the way, read the rules of as many racing games as you can, not only cycling ones.

 Another important point is writing down the rules.
 It is more difficult than it seems.
 Keep that in mind and ask all your friends to check them for clarity and coherence.
 Feel free to send them to me if you need a second opinion.
 (I read English, Spanish, Catalan, French, Italian and Portuguese.
 Probably Occitan too.
-However, my German or Dutch are too poor to understand games rules.
+On the other hand, my German or Dutch are too poor to fully understand games rules.
 Keep that in mind).

 Since you want to make a cycling board game, it is quite probable you will need some cyclist shaped counters.
 Of course, you can use any other kind of counter, poker chips, bottle caps... but it is nice to have cyclists.